Data Types

 | int

 Some programming languages (especially functional ones) allow programmers to define enums which carry additional information.
 Such types are usually called tagged unions or algebraic data types.
+This name can be new to you, but there's a chance that you already used it (or something similar).
+It's pretty easy to understand it.

 In C++ we can use union with an enum tag to define it: